Critical data elements are those data elements that are critical to success in a particular business area.

 For example, Employee Number is a data attribute that is used for payroll and leave calculations.

-“Critical data elements (CDEs) are defined as “the data that is critical to success” in a specific business area” *
+“Critical data elements (CDEs) are defined as “the data that is critical to success” in a specific business area” – Rajesh Jugulum

-For example, Employee Number is critical to HR processes but largely irrelevant for Customer facing activities.
+For example, Employee Number is critical to HR processes but largely irrelevant to Customer facing activities.

-For example, in many large organisations customer data may be made of of hundreds of attributes.
+For example, in many large organisations customer data may be made up of hundreds of attributes.

-If our business goal is to reduce increase contactability then Critical Data Elements may include elements such as Email Address and Mobile Telephone Number,
+If our business goal is to increase contact-ability then our CDEs may include elements such as Email Addresses and Mobile Telephone Numbers.

 This means that we can focus our data governance and data quality efforts on just these two elements until our business goal has been achieved and we extend our Critical Data Elements based on the next priority.